'You have to learn to walk in your mind': What happens after you escape a truly terrible childhood

 She became a therapist, who works in the realm of psychological control and abuse.

-All these years later, Maude remains deeply and actively thankful for her freedom -- "to be able to walk freely, to be able to smile at people, to read any book you want.
+All these years later, Julien remains deeply and actively thankful for her freedom: "To be able to walk freely, to be able to smile at people, to read any book you want.
 I'm so grateful."